-Army Corps of Engineers local district – Colonel Stephen Murphy – New Orleans District Commander
+Army Corps of Engineers local district – Colonel Cullen A. Jones – New Orleans District Commander

 The mission of the Army Corps of Engineers is to advance the Nation’s interests by delivering vital engineering services, in collaboration with our partners, for flood, hurricane and storm damage risk reduction; navigation; ecosystem stewardship; emergency operations; and support to National Security.

 Venture Global – Robert Pender and Michael Sabel, Co-CEOs, Co-Chairmans, and Founders

 We are a long-term, low-cost provider of American-produced liquefied natural gas.
 Our two Louisiana-based export projects service the global demand for North American natural gas and support the long-term development of clean and reliable North American energy supplies.